ihhub/fheroes2/docs/INSTALL.md

 * After downloading the ZIP archive, extract it to a suitable directory of your choice.

-* If you have a legally purchased copy of the original game, copy all files belonging to the original game to the fheroes2 installation directory.
+* If you have a legally purchased copy of the original game, copy the subdirectories `ANIM`, `DATA`, `MAPS` and `MUSIC` (some of them may be missing depending on the version of the original game) from the original game directory to the fheroes2 installation directory.
 Otherwise, you can download and install the demo version of the original game by running the `demo_windows.bat` script supplied in the ZIP archive.

 <a name="macos"></a>
 ## macOS